SparrowFabrications/sparrowfabrications.github.io/lomography-sprocket-rocket-filter.md

 ## Lomography Sprocket Rocket Filter Adapter
 Lomography Sprocket Rocket Filter Adapter.
 Please note the step up ring and filter required are shown but not included.
+Camera shown is not included.

 Designed by me from scratch to fit the Lomography Sprocket Rocket camera.
 Requires a 43mm step up ring [such as this one]({{ site.amazon_43mm_step_up_ring_url }}) to suit whatever filters you wish to use.